- What is the average cost of renters insurance in New Hampshire?

 New Hampshire renters insurance: The least and most expensive ZIP codes

-Where you live in New Hampshire affects how much you pay for renters insurance.
-The most expensive ZIP code in New Hampshire for renters insurance is 3870, where the average annual rate is $184 which is $24 more than the state average insurance premium.
+Where you live in New Hampshire directly affects the cost of your renters insurance.
+The most expensive ZIP code in New Hampshire is 3870, where the average annual premium is $184.
+This is $24 more than higher than the average rate.

-On the other end of the spectrum, the least expensive ZIP code for renters insurance is 3609, with an average annual rate of $151.
+On the other hand, 3609 is the least expensive ZIP code for renters insurance with an average annual premium of $151 a year.

 ZIP code | Average annual rate |